metdpg/monitoring/README.md

 # Monitoring

-Docker setup for monitoring servers and web services using grafana and prometheus.
+Docker setup for monitoring servers and web servers/web services using grafana and prometheus.

+Monitoring of servers use ICMP (ping) to check if a server is up.

+Monitoring of web servers/web services sends a http request and use a 2xx response to check if a service is up or not.

 ## Install